Before you get started, this is not a prank or a joke, this is as serious as it gets.

 He is released to go back to work on a very limited basis, and we'll see how that goes.
 All, in, all, things are going well.

 Susan is being a perfect partner and nurse.
-I choose wisely 39 years ago.
+I chose wisely 39 years ago.

 This is actually Kelley speaking for a change..
 I'm sorry we haven't updated you recently, but besides the stitches being removed, it's been a waiting game.
 Today the wait was over and we met with the Oncologist Team.